sammi-turner/Blog/setting-forth-in-c.md

 1. Nearly all programming languages use a single asterisk to denote multiplication, and so does this code snippet, on the second line of the 'getVedder()' function body.

-2. The signature line of the 'getVedder()' function, the declaration of 'eddieVedder', and the declaration of 'chorus' have an asterisk right after 'char'.
-This denotes that the function returns [a pointer](https://en.wikipedia.org/wiki/Pointer_(computer_programming)) to a char, rather than a plain old single value.
-But be warned that putting an asterisk before the identifier or between 'char' and the identifier has the same meaning in C. So expect to see that notation elsewhere!
+2. In the snippet, you will also see asterisks after the data type 'char'.
+This denotes that the function returns [a pointer](https://en.wikipedia.org/wiki/Pointer_(computer_programming)) to a char, rather than a single char.
+But be warned that putting an asterisk before the identifier or between 'char' and the identifier also has the same meaning in C. So expect to see those notations elsewhere!

 ## What is the output of that program?